 Calgin took a step back and scrubbed a little hand over his eyes.
 “Uncle Kil will come see my horns?”

 Kil squeezed his eyes shut to keep his own tears at bay, his throat clenching tight.
 He hated to lie to the child, but it was the only thing he could do that would get his nephew away from this place.
 “Yes my child, of course.”

 “I’m scared.”
 Calgin looked at him with shimmering red eyes, his pointed face taut with distress.

 “I know my, Little One,” he took the child’s face between his hands and placed a kiss on his forehead, “but I need you to be brave, for me?”

 Calgin closed his hands over his uncle’s wrists and nodded.
 The ward on the door spluttered and died, time was up.

 Kil shoved Calgin towards Esperious who’d been standing quietly.
 “Take him, run.
 Go home.”

-At the house, the mage looked up from the forced kneeling position on the grass, just in time to see everything he owned and loved go up in flames.
+At the house, the mage looked up from his forced kneeling position on the grass, just in time to see everything he owned and loved go up in flames.
 His body was exhausted, his magic spent and wasted.
-Head bowed, he watched his tears drip off the point of his elegant elven nose, mixed with blood from a gushing cut over his eye, to splash onto the seared grass.
+Head bowed, he watched his tears drip off the point of his elegant Elven nose, mixed with blood from a gushing cut over his eye, to splash onto the seared grass.
 He’d failed.
 He’d failed his sister, he’d failed her husband.
 Failed himself.
 But most of all he’d failed Calgin.
 He’d promised he’d never let anything happen to him.
 Said he’d keep him safe.
 All of it was for naught.
 The last thing he felt was a sharp pain in the back of his neck, then nothing but the sweet embrace of darkness.